dasic002/2411-hackathon-team2/README.md

 #### Navigation Menu

+The navigation bar is very intutitive and easy to navigate through the different options of HOME - CONTACT US - FAQ.
+When viewed on mobile the menu turns into a burger icon and expands to a full menu when enlarged for tablets and desktops.

 #### Hero Section

 In the Hero section we can see displayed the choosen title of the app "NEWS ECHO" to enhance it's purpose.
 Depending of the day, the user is greeted by different messages: "Good Morning", "Good Afternoon" and "Good Evening".
 The user will be also able to check the current date depending on his timezone.

 #### Weather Widget

+The weather widget is displayed clearly, using a universal cloud symbol.
+Todays current weather is displayed with a large volume speak button, when the user selects this the weather will be spoken out loud to them.
+If they click and select anywhere on the weather it will display weather for the next couple of days.
+It is intuitive and easy to use.
+It has been designed with users who may have poor motor skills and or visual impairments.

 #### News Widget

+The news widget is a large News symbol button with sound waves, when the user clicks on the large speaker button the news will be spoken to them.
+They can choose to select to have the News headline title spoken to them first and they choose weather they wish to listen to the full article.
+This allows to them to choose between different news articles that they are interested in.

 #### Footer